 About the Contest

-Letters About Literature is a reading and writing contest for students in grades 4-12.
-Students are asked to read a book, poem or speech and write to the author (living or dead) about how the book affected them personally.
-Letters are judged on state and national levels.
-Tens of thousands of students from across the country enter Letters About Literature each year.
-If you are in grades 4-12, you are eligible to enter the Letters About Literature reading and writing contest.
-Entry deadline is January 11, 2019.
+Letters About Literature was a reading and writing contest for students in grades 4-12.
+Students were asked to read a book, poem or speech and write to the author (living or dead) about how the book affected them personally.
+Letters were judged on state and national levels.
+Tens of thousands of students from across the country entered Letters About Literature each year.
+Here is more information from the Library of Congress Center for the Book:

 The Letters About Literature program, sponsored by the Library of Congress, concluded its 27th and final year with the 2018-2019 program.

 The Library is proud of the years it sponsored Letters About Literature.
 This national reading and writing competition, which touched more than 1 million students, has been a source of much joy and inspiration at the nation’s library.